ICTU/quality-time/docs/USAGE.md

 ### Customizing dashboards

-Both the reports dashboard on the *Quality-time* landing page as well as the dashboard of individual projects can be customized by dragging and dropping the cards.
+Both the reports dashboard on the *Quality-time* landing page and the dashboard of individual projects can be customized by dragging and dropping the cards.
 The dashboard layout is persisted in the database and thus shared with other users.

+### Subject trend table

+By default, subjects show the current measurement value of each metric, together with other details such as the target value, comments and tags.
+Subjects can also show multiple recent measurement values of each metric in the form of a trend table.
+Use the 'hamburger' menu on the top left-hand side of the metric table to switch between the 'details' and 'trend table' views.

 ### Sorting metrics